mdemichele/mdemichele/README.md

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-demichele-3a51a9139/)

 ⚡ Fun fact:
-In my spare time, I'm an avid freediver, scuba diver, and all-around ocean lover.
+In my spare time, I'm an avid freediver, scuba diver, and all-around ocean lover. :ocean: